Department Chair: Steve Cope, ScD, OT/L

 • BIO 3020: Pathophysiology

-The Occupational Therapy Entry-level Master's Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20824-1220.
-AOTA's phone number is (301) 652-AOTA.
+The Entry-level Master's of Science in Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20824-1220.
+AOTA's phone number is (301) 652-2682.
 Their website is http://www.acoteonline.org.

 After successful completion of this examination, the individual will be a registered occupational therapist (OTR).
 State licensure is required in all 50 states; practitioners must work with licensing boards within states they plan to work in order to obtain initial licensure and then maintain their license by acquiring continuing education credits and paying fees.